Introduction

 the novel had became a major literary form.
 Three types of novel flourished in

-historical novel, the gothic novel and the novel
+Romantic period: the historical novel, the gothic novel and the novel

-of manners
+of manners.

 is generally regarded as the inventor of the historical novel.
 He used